rudikershaw/water-alarm/README.md

 ### The Makeshift Shield

 Although not strictly essential to the functioning of the device, you might want to solder this all down and make it a bit more permanent.
-But, you probably don't want to make it so permanent that you can't re-use the Node MCU micro-controller.
+But you probably don't want to make it so permanent that you can't re-use the Node MCU micro-controller.

 To that end, we can solder the circuit, and some pin headers, onto a universal board and then use the headers to attach the full soldered circuit to the micro-controller.
 This "makeshift shield" can then be added to, and removed from, the micro-controller easily.

 ![Adding Headers](documentation/shield-start.jpg "Adding Headers")

-Position the headers on the universal breadboard (as above) and check that this intended position will allow you attach the headers to your micro-controller.
+Position the headers on the universal breadboard (as above) and check that this intended position will allow you to attach the headers to your micro-controller.
 Once you are sure you have the correct position, solder down a few choice pins on the headers so that they stay in place.

 From here, reproduce the circuit you got working on the breadboard on your new universal PCB and solder it down.
 You should end up with something like the following: